 - 1. Public Works continues to restore flood protection and water storage capacity in its reservoirs: - Continuing post-Bobcat Fire emergency projects at the Cogswell Reservoir to remove 2,000,000 cubic yards (cy) of sediment and the San Gabriel Reservoir to remove 4,900,000 cy.
-The project at the Cogswell Reservoir began in April 2021 and has removed 1,315,000 cy at a cost of \$134.2 million.
-The project at the San Gabriel Reservoir began in June 2021 and has removed over 1,270,000 cy of sediment at a cost of \$163.9 million.
-Both projects will resume construction in April 2024. - Continuing the Santa Anita Reservoir Post Fire Emergency Restoration Project to remove up to 600,000 cy of post-Bobcat Fire sediment from the reservoir.
-Construction started in March 2023 and 115,000 cubic yard of sediment was removed during the 2023 season.
-Construction will resume in April 2024 and is anticipated to be completed by December 2024. - 2.
+The project at the Cogswell Reservoir began in April 2021 and has removed 1,565,000 cy at a cost of \$139.7 million.
+The project at the San Gabriel Reservoir began in June 2021 and has removed over 1,350,000 cy of sediment at a cost of \$163.9 million.
+Both projects have resumed construction for 2024. - Continuing the Santa Anita Reservoir Post Fire Emergency Restoration Project to remove up to 600,000 cy of post-Bobcat Fire sediment from the reservoir.
+Construction started in March 2023 and has removed 165,000 cubic yard of sediment.
+Construction resumed in April 2024 and is anticipated to be completed by December 2024 for a cost of \$53.8 million. - 2.
 Public Works continues to improve flood risk management at the dams by proactively rehabilitating and modernizing the dam's inlet/outlet works and other ancillary features.
-These efforts will maximize our facilities' useful service life and meet current and future operational and maintenance needs. - In June 2021, construction started on the Santa Anita Dam Emergency Access Road Stabilization Project to re-establish vehicle access to Santa Anita Dam for critical maintenance activities and to accommodate heavy equipment needed for debris and sediment removal.
-This quarter, work addressing impacts related to the Bobcat Fire emergency was finished.
-The project construction was completed in January 2024 for a cost of \$10.8 million. - In December 2023, construction started on the Morris Dam Access Road and San Gabriel Dam Outlet Channel Rehabilitation Project to construct access improvements and other essential maintenance repairs for safe and reliable access at Morris Dam, and reconstruct the outlet channel invert at San Gabriel Dam for resilient flood control operations.
-This quarter, reconstruction of the San Gabriel Dam outlet channel invert was completed,
+These efforts will maximize our facilities' useful service life and meet current and future operational and maintenance needs. - In December 2023, construction started on the Morris Dam Access Road and San Gabriel Dam Outlet Channel Rehabilitation Project to construct access improvements and other essential maintenance repairs for safe and reliable access at Morris Dam, and reconstruct the outlet channel invert at San Gabriel Dam for resilient flood control operations.
+This quarter, reconstruction of Morris Dam drainage gallery walkways was completed.
+The

-- and reconstruction of Morris Dam drainage gallery walkways was started.
-The project construction is expected to be completed by December 2024 for a cost of \$4.2 million. - In February 2024, the Cogswell Dam Inlet Outlet Project Phase 2 was advertised with an estimated construction contract cost of up to \$6.5 million.
-The project will rehabilitate the aging Outlet Valves 1, 2, and 3 and one sluice gate to extend their service life and ensure continued operation of the dam. - 3.
+- project construction is expected to be completed by December 2024 for a cost of \$4.2 million. - In June 2024, construction started on the Cogswell Dam Inlet Outlet Project Phase 2 to rehabilitate three outlet and one sluice gate to extend their service life and ensure continued operation of the dam.
+The project is expected to be completed by April 2025 for a cost of \$7.5 million. - 3.
 Public Works continues to update flood risk messaging for County unincorporated areas under the National Flood Insurance Program's (NFIP) Community Rating System (CRC).
 Public Works has maintained the County's NFIP CRC Class 6 status, which offers a 20 percent discount on unincorporated area residents' flood insurance premiums.
-During this quarter, Public Works accomplished the following: - Continued updating the County's Comprehensive Floodplain Management Plan/Program for Public Information/Repetitive Loss Area Analysis for unincorporated areas. - 4.
+During this quarter, Public Works accomplished the following: - Continued updating the County's Comprehensive Floodplain Management Plan/Program for Public Information/Repetitive Loss Area Analysis for unincorporated areas.
+Public Works established for the update a Steering Committee consisting of individuals from government and non-government entities, including the California Department of Water Resources, California State University-Los Angeles, City of Los Angeles, Los Angeles County Fire Department and Department of Regional Planning, Altadena Town Council, American Red Cross, and private citizens. - 4.
 Public Works continues to implement a Drainage Needs Assessment Program (DNAP) to identify, evaluate, and prioritize local drainage issues within the Flood Control District.
 Reported issues by municipalities and unincorporated communities are maintained in a database and evaluated once a year for potential future project development.
-The 2023 evaluations were completed in December 2023, and the selection(s) for potential future development(s) is expected to be finalized in May 2024. - 5.
+The 2023 evaluations were completed in December 2023, and the selection(s) for potential future development(s) is expected to be finalized in September 2024. - 5.
 Online education efforts to increase community flood risk awareness are ongoing through the Water for LA website (https://waterforla.lacounty.gov/) and social media.